virtual-labs/exp-density-sensor-coep/experiment/theory.md

 Through the study on vibration of free-free beams under liquid, it is assumed that the liquid is ideal, incompressible and without spin, and based on the Laplace equation:
 ![*Turbine_constr2*](images/image4_formula3.png)

-we can get the liquid velocity potential function (x,z,t), and the changes of vibration frequency of a cantilever beam when the depth of the beam in the liquid changes.
+we can get the liquid velocity potential function (x,z,t), and the changes of vibration frequency of a cantilever beam when the depth of the beam in the liquid changes.
 On this basis, we also have introduced the change of the first-order vibration frequency of the tuning fork when the depth in the liquid changes or the liquid density changes, as given by Equation (3) below:

 ![*Turbine_constr2*](images/image5_formula4.png)